accesable/Microservice_buffet_orders_management/README.md

 ### Run Order Service with `npm`
 go to the `socket_server` directory and run `npm install && npm run start`.
 Go to [http://localhost:8085/api-docs/](http://localhost:8085/api-docs/) for api documentations

+## Authentication Service
+Using `jsonwebtoken` for creating an Authentication Service with MySQL and Redis for refresh token storage